Where Hope Grows: Plot

 As Calvin and Produce spend time together, Produce’s contagious attitude toward life leaves behind an impression that Calvin can’t fight off.
 But Produce is not without his own battles.
 With an unfulfilled dream of becoming employee of the month, Produce fights to stand for truth even when it results in being bullied.
 As Produce confronts his personal hardships, he shows Calvin a new way of dealing with disappointment: holding tightly to faith rather than a bottle.

-Several days later, a heated conversation with a close friend leaves Calvin reaching for the bottle.
+Several days later, a heated conversation with Milton leaves Calvin reaching for the bottle.
 When Produce finds him incoherent, he takes Calvin's keys, preventing him from attending a job interview with the one Minor League Baseball team willing to give him a second chance.
 Drunk and jobless, Calvin sinks further into hopelessness and the pain of his selfish actions confronts him head on as his daughter finally admits to giving up on him.

-The weight of life's choices settles on Calvin and he turns to Produce for guidance as he wrestles with his past and fights to end his old habits.
-When a tragic accident leaves Calvin mourning the loss of a friend, he finds renewed determination to pursue a healthier lifestyle modeled by Produce to create a better life for himself and his daughter.
+The day after, Calvin apologizes to Produce for how he treated him.
+He attends Alcoholics Anonymous, and resolves to quit drinking that night.
+The movie cuts to Katie with Colt in his car, where they break up due to Colt pressuring Katie to have sex with him, and Colt leaves her stranded by the supermarket.
+Produce finds Katie, and gives her his jacket to keep her warm.
+When Colt returns and attempts to reconcile with Katie, Calvin arrives and sends him home.
+As a favor to Produce for his kindness, Calvin and Katie attend church with him.

+Later, Katie and Produce encounter Colt at the laser tag arena.
+During the match, Colt corners Katie and attempts to sexually assault her, but Produce hits Colt over the head with a fire extinguisher, knocking him unconscious.
+Calvin, rushing to the scene, admonishes Produce for his actions, not knowing the full story, causing Produce to run away.

+That night, Produce was hit by an intoxicated Milton, who was driving home after discovering his wife's infidelity.
+Calvin rushes to the hospital, where he finds out that both Produce and Milton are in critical condition.
+As the situation deteriorates for both, Produce gifts his Bible to Milton, and both go into emergency surgery.
+In a flash forward, it is revealed that Calvin became the manager for the minor league baseball team, Produce-(having survived both the accident and his surgery) became the bat boy for the team, and that Milton died from his injuries.
+The movie ends with Calvin dedicating his ceremonial first pitch to Milton.